 This manifesto documents our principles and will inspire us to always be better.
+It’s rooted in our core values: results, improvement, relationships and kindness.
 It’s a work in progress.

 “Good ads sell stuff.”

 Steve Kopcha, a professor at the University of Missouri School of Journalism, had a phrase he coined.
 He used it in class.
 He wrote it on his students’ papers.
 It was in his email signature.
 Today, it drives the way we do business at Gorilla 76.